 As it prepares to start site works on its new campus, the focus shifts to making each park unique to clients seeking a working environment that fosters innovation and creativity

-Grand Cayman, Cayman Islands (April 19th, 2016)- Cayman Enterprise City launched a unique brand for its Cayman Media Park during the prestigious IMPACT16 conference earlier this month at the Ritz-Carlton.
+George Town, Grand Cayman, Cayman Islands (19 April 2016) – Cayman Enterprise City (CEC) launched a unique brand for its Cayman Media Park during the prestigious IMPACT16 conference earlier this month at the Ritz-Carlton.
 The high profile unveiling was made to an audience that included tech giants Google, Microsoft, Evite and other big names in the industry.
 It is the first in a series of announcements as CEC rolls out a marketing campaign to introduce a new brand for each park in the zone as it prepares to start ground works and site preparation on its new campus.

 Each park will have its own identity while remaining a component in the overall special economic zone.
 Each park’s distinct persona and branding will be rolled out across print, websites, social media and signage.
 The move underscores CEC’s commitment to create the best working environment for zone clients.
 The visionaries and directors behind CEC understand that zone companies have specific areas of business and interest so they have made this a priority with project architects and designers from the very beginning.